zdravkov/kendo-docs/api/javascript/ui/pivotgrid.md

 ##### e.preventDefault `Function`

 If invoked prevents the data bind action.
-The pivotgrid will remain unchanged and `dataBound` event will not fire.
+The PivotGrid will remain unchanged and `dataBound` event will not fire.

 ##### e.sender `kendo.ui.PivotGrid`